metal3-io/metal3-docs/design/baremetal-operator/boot-from-volume.md

 2. VolumeDriver: the volume driver name, now ironic only support noop, cinder or external, where only cinder or external driver can support boot from volume.

+3. ConnectorId:  the identification of connection with target, format like "iqn.2010-10.openstack.org.nodeId".

-3. ConnectorType: the connector type of baremetal and volume, it can be iscsi(implemented) or fibre-channel(not included now).
+4. TargetType: the target type of baremetal and volume, it can be iscsi(implemented) or fibre-channel(not included now).

-4. IscsiConnector: the details of iscsi attributes, include AuthUser, AuthPasswd, AuthMethod, Iqn, Lun, Portal, IType and so on, in which AuthMethod is "CHAP",  IType is "iqn".
+5. IscsiTarget: the details of iscsi attributes, include AuthUser, AuthPasswd, AuthMethod, Iqn, Lun, Portal, IType and so on, in which AuthMethod is "CHAP",  IType is "iqn".

-5. IscsiCredentialsName:  the credential in k8s for baremetal-operator to replace AuthUser and AuthPasswd in iscsi attributes for safety (not implemented in controller now).
+6. IscsiCredentialsName:  the credential in k8s for baremetal-operator to replace AuthUser and AuthPasswd in iscsi attributes for safety (not implemented in controller now).

 If VolumeId and VolumeDriver are configured, it will go to the boot from volume logic implementation, so please do not speicify them if you don't want this to happen.